 - All razors are guaranteed shave-ready by our staff.

-- This razor is made from high carbon steel, which is capable of amazing sharpness and great edge retention but requires a little extra care.
-Be sure to dry your razor well after every use, and oil with Tsubaki Oil or store in a dry place.
+- This razor is made from high carbon steel, capable of amazing sharpness and great edge retention but requires a little extra care.
+Be sure to dry your razor well after every use, and oil with Blade Oil or store in a dry place.

-About Dovo - Dovo was founded in 1906 in Solingen Germany by Mr. Dorp and Mr. Voos, who split their surnames to form the company name “Dovo”.
-In those early years they produced only traditional straight razors like many other factories in Solingen at the time, with only 13 staff.
-Expanding later into scissors and grooming tools through the mid 20th century, their straight razor production went from 8000 per year to 3000 per month with resurgence in wet shaving.
+About Dovo - Dovo was founded in 1906 in Solingen, Germany, by Mr. Dorp and Mr. Voos, who split their surnames to form the company name “Dovo".
+In those early years, they produced only traditional straight razors like many other factories in Solingen at the time, with only 13 staff.
+Expanding later into scissors and grooming tools through the mid 20th century, their straight razor production went from 8000 per year to 3000 per month with a resurgence in wet shaving.
 In 1996 Dovo acquired Merkur to round out their offerings to include safety razors, providing discerning folk with all manner of “meisterwerke en stahl”, or “masterpieces in steel”.